-Here you will find a list of scholarship opportunities and links to further information.
+Here you will find a listing of scholarship opportunities and links to further information.

 Don’t see the right grant?
-Then find out more about these opportunities on these scholarship portals.
+Then find out more about opportunities on these scholarship portals:

 Looking for a stipend/fellowship?
-Use the Stipend/Fellowship Guide of the Federal Ministry of Education and Research (BMBF), an interactive platform where you can enter your criteria to hone in on the best match.
+Use the Stipendienlotse of the Federal Ministry of Education and Research (BMBF), an interactive platform where you can enter your criteria to find the best match.
 This central database of private and public scholarships, offered across Germany and abroad, has many filters like your education phase, field and preferred region to help you quickly select the ideal donor and programme.

 platform guides and advises internationally mobile researchers, who would like to come to Germany or go to another country to conduct research.
 It includes information on stipend/fellowship options, job openings, social security and taxation issues and other facets concerning the mobility of researchers.
 This service is free.

 International students can apply for a grant to a host of organisations, such as DAAD, foundations affiliated with a political party, denominational institutions, or scientific organisations.
 You can find information on various types of grants and the one that best matches your needs, right here in the: DAAD Stipend/Fellowship Database.

 DZHK’s German Centre for Cardiovascular Research in Lübeck awards six fellowships to medical students in advanced doctorate semesters.
 This programme guarantees add-on funding to support such students, who have been a part of the workgroup for at least a year, or have been actively participating at the DZHK institute in Lübeck as a PI (principal investigator), and who wish to continue working on their project for at least another half year.
 The aim is to ensure that these students, who have demonstrated solid scientific commitment and whose work could benefit greatly from another half year of practical aspects, can satisfactorily finish their work.
 The programme is also open to medical students studying for a doctorate, who wish to commence a new research project at DZHK.